TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 ### I was Overweight

 I was a large child: weighing in around 80kg or 180lbs at age 13.
 On the few days I went to school, I was bullied pretty heavily both physically and verbally: people would hit/kick me, and I'd bruise and nearly die the next day.
 Of course, they didn't see me bleed internally and they didn't understand the gravity of it.
-I had to deal with it all the same. **I bet there's a parallel here for people saying mean things on the internet because they're not exposed to the consequences and impact.** Anyway, my nickname was "fat mushroom" because I had a bowl haircut for a while, which made me look like a fat mushroom.
+I had to deal with it all the same. **I bet there's a parallel here for people saying mean things on the internet because they're not exposed to the consequences and impact of their attacks.** Anyway, my nickname was "fat mushroom" because I had a bowl haircut for a while, which made me look like a fat mushroom.

 ![Images of younger Tejas.](/img/blog/health-fitness-devrel-hemophilia/fatejas.jpg)